dipu-bd/algorithmic/README.md

 ### Gnome Sort

-[Gnome sort](https://en.wikipedia.org/wiki/Gnome_sort) is a variation to the insertion sort which uses a much simpler implementation and has `O(n)` time complexity for an already sorted list.
+[Gnome sort](https://en.wikipedia.org/wiki/Gnome_sort) is a variation to the insertion sort which uses a much simpler implementation.
+It has `O(n)` time complexity for an already sorted list.

 |     Functions | Performance | Tests | Benchmark | Since |
 | ------------: | :---------: | :---: | :-------: | :---: |